ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ![PowerPoint timeline with events](/img/comparisons/how-to-create-timeline/powerpoint-timeline-with-events.png)

-To add more events, you can use the SmartArt text utility, by typing on the "Enter" button for a new line, or the "+" button.
+To add more events, you can use the SmartArt text utility by typing on the "Enter" button for a new line or the "+" button.

 ### Step 3: Format Your Timeline

-You can use the SmartArt Design tab to customize appearance:

-- **Change Colors**: Select a different color scheme
-- **SmartArt Styles**: Choose from preset styles with different effects
-- **Change Layout**: Switch to other Process layouts if needed
+Customize your timeline using the SmartArt Design tab.
+You can change the colors, apply SmartArt styles, or change the layout.

+For detailed formatting, select individual text boxes and use the Format tab to change fill colors, borders, or text properties.

 ## How to Create a Timeline in Word?

-Word provides SmartArt graphics for creating basic timelines in your documents.
-This method works in Word desktop applications (not Word Online).
+[Word](https://www.microsoft.com/en-us/microsoft-365/word) provides [SmartArt](https://support.microsoft.com/en-us/office/create-a-smartart-graphic-from-scratch-fac94c93-500b-4a0a-97af-124040594842) graphics for creating basic timelines in your documents.
+This method works in Word desktop applications (not [Word Online](https://www.microsoft365.com/launch/word)).

 ### Step 1: Insert SmartArt

 On the Word application, follow these steps:

-1. Go to Insert tab
+1. Go to the Insert tab.
-2. Select the SmartArt option
+2. Select the SmartArt option.
 3. Then select "Process".
 You will see many options to describe a process, including timeline layouts.
-4. Choose the one that works for you, but for this tutorial, we will use **Basic Timeline** (the first option).
+4. Choose the one that works for you, but for this tutorial, we will use "Basic process".

 ![Word SmartArt insert process](/img/comparisons/how-to-create-timeline/word-smartart-insert-process.png)